centreon/centreon-plugins/connectors/vmware/doc/en/installation/index.rst

 Following prerequisites are mandatory for « centreon_vmware »:

-* « perl-centreon-base »:  module since Centreon 2.5
-* « centreon-plugins-base »: the client and some dependencies
 * « zeromq » and Perl binding

-Following prerequisites are optional for « centreon_vmware »:

-*  « libtimedate-perl »

 centreon-vmware Installation with source
 ````````````````````````````````````````